-Industrial maintenance processes are the cornerstone of business productivity.
+Industrial maintenance processes and maintenance programs are the cornerstone of business productivity and reliability.
 Thus, many types of maintenance coexist in order to provide manufacturers with opportunities to optimize their production lines.
 Each company defines its industrial maintenance needs and implements a planning strategy.
 The main types of industrial maintenance are:

 - corrective maintenance

 - preventive maintenance

 - predictive maintenance